topsify-io/actions/README.md

 ### `remote-host`

 **Required** The URL of the DevPal server to send the scan results to.
+Useful to specify if using a self-hosted version of DevPal.

+### `devpal-token`

+**Required** The access token to be able to access the DevPal executables.

 ## Example usage